 Todd C. Richardson, Attorney, is an Associate Professor of Paralegal Studies at Daytona State College, Daytona Beach, Florida.
 He is also a faculty advisor for the Daytona State College Student Paralegal Association.
-Todd formerly served as a central staff attorney at the Florida Fifth District Court of Appeal for 24 years, and taught as an adjunct professor in the Legal Studies Department of the University of Central Florida and at Florida Coastal School of Law.
+Todd formerly served as a central staff attorney at the Florida Fifth District Court of Appeal for 24 years and taught as an adjunct professor in the Legal Studies Department of the University of Central Florida, at Stetson University and at Florida Coastal School of Law.
 Todd is a member of the Florida Bar, past-president of the Volusia County Bar Association and former member of the Dunn-Blount Inns of Court.